3 Key Takeaways from Airflow Summit 2023

 2. Airflow is definitely a machine learning orchestrator.

 It’s not clear if there will ever be a consistent definition of “MLOps,” what the difference between feature engineering and data processing is, or how much of machine learning engineering is really just data engineering.
 What is clear is that regardless of definitions, Airflow is at the center of the AI/ML conversation.
-Sessions from places like The Home Depot, Faire, and Ramp showed that adopting Airflow for base data engineering workloads allows for a foundation to build upon for doing all sorts of AI-centric initiatives around machine learning, and other forms of predictive analytics.
+Sessions from places like The Home Depot, and Faire showed that adopting Airflow for base data engineering workloads allows for a foundation to build upon for doing all sorts of AI-centric initiatives around machine learning, and other forms of predictive analytics.
 The explosion of Large Language Models (LLMs) and foundational models is accelerating this – and it’s clear why!
 Astronomer’s Julian LaNeve and Kaxil Naik showcased exactly why Airflow was mentioned in a16z’s Emerging Architectures for LLM Applications with Ask Astro, a reference implementation that shows how Airflow can be used to power data Retrieval Augmented Generation (RAG) apps.

 3. Open source is awesome.